jbr242/swap-bytes/README.md

 * File exchange between peers.
 * Peer discovery using mDNS and Kademlia.
 * Encrypted communication with Noise protocol.
-* Supports multiple topics for chat, including private chat rooms.
+* Supports multiple topics for chat, including private messaging.
 ### Getting Started
 #### Prerequisites
 Ensure you have the following installed on your system: